mpyrek/MiAPD/README.md

 ### Usage
 Firstly, the user chooses the criterion which they consider the most important and its target range.
 Secondly, the application selects 3 most favorable options.
 Then, the user clicks "Get the Expert's view" and the expert (potentially the user) compares the 3 above-mentioned options - hotels in terms of every criterion.
-After that, the user clicks "Get weights button" and similarly the expert compares all criteria with each other.
+After that, the user clicks "Get weights button" and similarly the expert compares all the criteria with each other.
 Finally, we can calculate the result after clicking "Calculate".

 ####
 Here is a simple video of the app in action: